-- Ask all partners including sponsors, volunteers, media and vendors to help spread the word through their online channels (organizational website, email database, social networks, etc.)
+- Ask all partners including sponsors, volunteers, media and vendors to help spread the word through their online channels (organizational websites, email database, social media networks, etc.)

 - Distribute flyers at high traffic destinations or events leading up to your fundraiser.

 - Create press releases to inform local media of event happenings, and pitch story ideas featuring volunteers or recipients to make an emotional appeal to community members.

 - Provide a secure online website where donors can easily make online donations.
 The easier it is for donors, the more likely they are to contribute to your charitable cause.
 Be sure your software partner works with one of the industry’s leading payment processors to help you manage the intake of your money.

 - Donors like to be recognized.
 Communicate with donors by sending thank you messages for donations, and follow-up emails to re-cap how successful the event was (DoJiggy’s online software tools provide auto-generated email confirmations to help you stay on track).

 - Continuously monitor progress with a fundraising thermometer.
 This can help instill motivation and rally people towards the close of the fundraiser if goals are not met.

 - Choose software that includes a reports section that will help you to easily track and manage logistics of your fundraising event, and store information on donors, participants, sponsors and volunteers.

-- Monitor participant progress and motivate participants to perform through incentives and encouragement!
+- Everybody likes prizes.
+Monitor participant progress and motivate participants to perform through incentives and encouragement.